18F/hubot-slack-github-issues/README.md

 * *githubUser*: GitHub organization or username owning all repositories
 * *githubTimeout*: GitHub API timeout limit in milliseconds
+* *inProgressReaction*: emoji used to indicate an issue is being filed
+* *successReaction* emoji used to indicate an issue was successfully filed
 * *rules*: defines each condition that will result in a new GitHub issue
   * *reactionName* name of the reaction emoji triggering the rule
   * *githubRepository*: GitHub repository belonging to *githubUser* to which